Our Blog

 “Getting cyber insurance is too expensive!”

 This misconception holds back many businesses from acquiring cyber insurance that would protect them during a cyber emergency.
-But it’s important to consider that your insurance cost will depend on the type of business and possible cyber risks you have.
+But it’s important to consider that your insurance cost will depend on the type of business and the possible cyber risks you have.

-If you’re operating a small business, your cyber insurance cost would be substantially lower than that of a large corporation considering the costs associated with a cyber event are likely much different.
+If you’re operating a small business, your cyber insurance cost would be substantially lower than that of a large corporation, considering the costs associated with a cyber event are likely much different.

 To see how affordable Cyber Insurance can be, we have provided examples below from our insurance partner.
 Talk to OSIT to get a quote tailored to your business – it will only take 5 minutes through our online system from quote to purchase.